gardener/gardener/docs/extensions/extension.md

-# Contract: `Extension` resource
+# Contract: `Extension` Resource

 Gardener defines common procedures which must be passed to create a functioning shoot cluster.
 Well known steps are represented by special resources like `Infrastructure`, `OperatingSystemConfig` or `DNS`.
-These resources are typically reconciled by dedicated controllers setting up the infrastructure on the hyperscaler or managing DNS entries, etc..
+These resources are typically reconciled by dedicated controllers setting up the infrastructure on the hyperscaler or managing DNS entries, etc.

 But, some requirements don't match with those special resources or don't depend on being proceeded at a specific step in the creation / deletion flow of the shoot.
 They require a more generic hook.
 Therefore, Gardener offers the `Extension` resource.